tin-/LXI-Instruments-DataLogger/README.md

 Order that board with Flex option only!!!

-## Experemental D3 web graph feature.
+## Experimental D3 web graph feature.

 You can install NGINX webserver for download CSV files and draw graph.
 This example show how you can install Nginx, create file tree, mount tmpfs storage for CSV file(reduce sdcard write cycles):